HTTP Transport for BRC-103 Mutual Authentication

 1. x-bsv-auth-request-id (32 bytes, base64-decoded).

-Then sign with the identity key.
-The server reconstructs that same preimage from the request data, verifying the signature in x-bsv-auth-signature.
+Finally, sign the preimage using the identity key.
+The server reconstructs the same preimage from the request data and verifies the signature contained in x-bsv-auth-signature.

 6.9 Signature Preimage Calculation for HTTP Response Messages